brittbinler/brittbinler/README.md

 Hi, I'm `Britt`!

-I am **Head of AI at [Cactus](https://cactus.is)**, where I lead the firm's AI strategy, platform architecture, and AI governance practice.
-I partner with leading healthcare organizations and consumer health brands to integrate AI into patient experiences, internal tools, and enterprise platforms.
-My work focuses on building AI systems that are secure, explainable, and designed to adapt as technologies and organizational needs evolve.
+I am **Head of AI at [Cactus](https://cactus.is)**, where I lead the firm's AI strategy, products, platform architecture, and governance.
+I work with leading healthcare organizations and consumer health brands to architect AI systems across patient experiences, internal tools, and enterprise platforms.

+My work sits at the intersection of software architecture, product design, and organizational systems, with a focus on building AI infrastructure that is secure, legible, adaptable, and durable as models and organizational needs change.

 Before joining Cactus, I was a **Senior Software Engineer at [645 Ventures](https://645ventures.com)**, where I built **Voyager**, the firm's internal AI platform for sourcing and evaluating investments.
 My experience also includes real-time grid operations at **[Camus Energy](https://camusenergy.com)**, trust and safety infrastructure at **[Medium](https://medium.com)**, live event platforms at **[The New York Times](https://nytimes.com)** supporting coverage of the Olympics and State of the Union, and work on IBM Watson Analytics at **[IBM](https://ibm.com)**.